-Parking will be in accordance with the East Sussex County Council Car Ownership Parking Demand Tool.
+Parking will be in accordance with the East Sussex County Council Car Ownership Parking Demand Tool (or any subsequent adopted guidance) but will also consider the sustainability of the site and the availability to use nonmotorised transport to help indicate the required provision.
 Key design principles for parking provision comprise:

-- · There will be provision for at least two parking spaces for each dwelling, with least one of these being an allocated off-road space - There will be a mixture of parking styles, including on-street, on-plot, within mews streets, and front and rear courtvards to minimise the visual impact of cars on the public realm, whilst providing safe, convenient and attractive access to cars by residents and visitors.
+- There will be provision for an average of up to two parking spaces for each dwelling across the site, with least one of these being an allocated off-road space - There will be a mixture of parking styles, including on-street, on-plot, within mews streets, and front and rear courtyards to minimise the visual impact of cars on the public realm, whilst providing safe, convenient and attractive access to cars by residents and visitors.
 Parking courtyards occur sparingly, in instances where properties directly interact with large swathes of open space, which means that on-plot parking is not always possible.
 They will in themselves be positive spaces and include forest-scale tree planting to aid the visual integration of adjacent built form, espaliered trees to soften boundaries (see tree strategy) and high quality public realm.
 Areas can also be allocated to support a sustainable drainage strategy including cellular systems or rain gardens - Mews streets will be used in larger blocks, and will accommodate a balance of dwellings and parking.
-In these spaces it will be appropriate to use car barns to help enclose the space and reduce the visual dominance of parked cars

-- · Appropriately designed car barns should only be used where necessary to provide enclosure to a space, such as within mews streets as outlined above or where a parking court is located adjacent to open space - The required quantum of visitor car parking will be delivered in a legible and attractive way, in accessible on-street locations - Private electric vehicle charging points will be provided on plot where possible for detached and semi-detached houses, and shared charging points will be located in communal car parking courts for flats and terraced housing - The use of garages will be minimised, as these are not efficient forms of accommodating parking.
-The use of flats over garages will be minimised and only used to provide an efficient use of space and assist with additional natural - Parking provision should be designed to minimise its visual impact, whilst ensuring good natural surveillance.
+In these spaces it will be appropriate to use car barns to help enclose the space and reduce the visual dominance of parked cars - Appropriately designed car barns should only be used where necessary to provide enclosure to a space, such as within mews streets as outlined above or where a parking court is located adjacent to open space - The required quantum of visitor car parking will be delivered in a legible and attractive way, in accessible on-street locations - Private electric vehicle charging points will be provided on plot where possible for detached and semi-detached houses, and shared charging points will be located in communal car parking courts for flats and terraced housing blocks.
+A minimum of 30% of dwellings will have EV charging points - The provision of car club spaces at a level to be agreed with the local authority - The use of garages will be minimised, as these are not efficient forms of accommodating parking.
+The use of flats over garages will be minimised and only used to provide an efficient use of space and assist with additional natural surveillance - Parking provision should be designed to minimise its visual impact, whilst ensuring good natural surveillance.